 The CBR650R also gets all-LED lighting, a new LCD dash with shift and gear position indicators, a new 41mm inverted Showa SFF fork, radial-mount 4-piston brake calipers and floating brake rotors, and redesigned wheels.

-It will be available in Grand Prix Red/Stripe, with pricing and availability TBD.
+It will be available in Grand Prix Red/Stripe, and MSRP is $9,399.